Black Identity Extremists: Reactions

 The term first received media attention in October 2017 when Foreign Policy published a leaked copy of the report in October 2017.
 According to Foreign Policy, the report is the first reference to "black identity extremists", while also noting the report claims "[t]he FBI assesses it is very likely Black Identity Extremist perceptions of police brutality against African Americans spurred an increase in premeditated, retaliatory lethal violence against law enforcement and will very likely serve as justification for such violence".
 However, former government officials and legal experts claimed the term described a movement that did not exist.

 Civil liberties organizations and political commentators expressed concern that the internal use of this designation by the FBI's counter-terrorism unit signals a politically-motivated effort to label black activism, such as the Black Lives Matter movement, as equivalent to white supremacists.

 In November 2017, the National Organization of Black Law Enforcement Executives, the nation's largest black police group, stated that the FBI designation was "ill advised."

-No one was ever arrested or charged with being a Black Identity Extremist, African American activist Rakem Balogun was arrested in December 2017, for possession of a firearm by a prohibited person, related to a previous domestic violence charge with an ex-girlfriend, and not for BIE.

-Balogun's arrest was propagandized by his organization and supporters, who presented his arrest to several media outlets, sensationalizing it.
-But the facts of his arrest were only related to him possessing a firearm, while being prohibited to do so.

 In March 2018, the term was discussed during a sitting of the Congressional Black Caucus.

 According to the ACLU, documents leaked by The Young Turks show that a program called IRON FIST continued to investigate Black activists, even though the label "Black Identity Extremist" was no longer used.
 The label was retired after objections that it inappropriately assigned a group or organizational identity without sufficient evidence to show that such a group actually existed.
 It has not dismantled other surveillance programs like IRON FIST, leading to criticism that the Federal government has neglected the threat posed by white supremacists to focus on targeting Black people.